atweiden/archvault/README.md

 Name      | Provides                | Included in Arch ISO?
 ---       | ---                     | ---
-dialog    | ncurses user input menu | Y reflector | optimize pacman mirrors | N
+dialog    | ncurses user input menu | N reflector | optimize pacman mirrors | N

 `dialog` is needed if you do not provide by cmdline flag or environment